Birds of North Carolina:

 Mountains No records.

 Finding Tips The finding tips are essentially the same as for eiders.
 Look especially under the southern end of the Bonner Bridge at Oregon Inlet.
 The second best area for checking is probably the jetties at Wrightsville Beach.
+Also watch around the pilings at Jennette's Pier in Nags Head and at Johnnie Mercer Pier in Wrightsville Beach.
 Because the species is rather small, birds can be hard to spot among the crashing waves under piers and near jetties.

 *